theimpossibleastronaut/deckhandler/README.md

 That will build the library, create the `example-01` executable and then link to the library.

+## Installation

+To specify the installation directory (defaults to /usr/local) and install the program:

+    From *builddir*: `meson configure --prefix=
+    ninja install

+To uninstall:

+    ninja uninstall

 ## Projects that use deckhandler

 * [aa-pokerhands](https://github.com/theimpossibleastronaut/aa-pokerhands)